Modularity maximization and community detection in complex networks through recursive and hierarchical annealing in the D-Wave Advantage quantum processing units: Weighted and directed networks

 \subsection{Computation of the \textit{k}-th element of the process without symmetrizing the network}

-Proceeding similarly to in the undirected case, The modularity of an undirected network of $|C^{k-1}|$ different communities can be decomposed as where $\Tilde{C}^{k-2} \cup k = C^{k-1}$.
-Then, the modularity index of the same network after splitting the $k$-th community in two can also be decomposed as where $k_1 \cup k_2 = k$.
-Subtracting both expressions and using Eq. \ref{eq_B:ising_dir} we obtain a compact expression for the elements of $\mathcal{P}$ in terms of the directed modularity matrix, where we have arbitrarily dropped the constant term $\frac{1-\gamma}{2}$, $\delta_{ij}$ is the Kronecker delta function, we used $s_i^2=1$, and is the directed generalized modularity matrix \textbf{B}\textsuperscript{$d$,k} for the $k$-th community \cite{Newman2006}.
+Proceeding similarly to the undirected case, the modularity of an undirected network of $|C^{k-1}|$ different communities can be decomposed as Then, the modularity index of the same network after splitting the $k$-th community in two can also be decomposed as where $k_1 \cup k_2 = k$.
+Subtracting both expressions and using Eq. \ref{eq_B:ising_dir} we obtain a compact expression for the elements of $\mathcal{P}$ in terms of the directed modularity matrix, where $\delta_{ij}$ is the Kronecker delta function, we used $s_i^2=1$, and is the directed generalized modularity matrix \textbf{B}\textsuperscript{$d$,k} for the $k$-th community \cite{Newman2006}.
 In the second row, we have applied a linear mapping from the Ising variables to a set of binary ones $s_i=2x_i-1$ to obtain the QUBO formulation.
 The last row follows from some of the properties of the generalized modularity matrix outlined in the previous section in the Supplements.

 Finally, for $k=0$, which does not resemble Eqs. \ref{eq_B:QUBO_dir} or \ref{eq_B:QUBO_dir_optim}.